News

 Using the quick context menu (Q), you can control several minor features of some vehicles.
 These include spotlights, convoy markers, and FCS features.

 Time scale can be adjusted using the plus (+) and minus (-) keys on the top of the keyboard.
-This is best paired with "free cam" mode, toggled using the F3 key while in any exterior view.
+This can be especially useful when paired with "free cam" mode, toggled using the F3 key while in any exterior view.
 Free cam has the following controls:

 Movement (always level with horizon) - WASD